poelstra/ts-promise/README.md

  in Node, or an `unhandledrejection` event in the browser (if supported).
 If the event is not handled (i.e. no handlers attached in Node, or no-one called `.preventDefault()` on the event in the browser), a warning is printed on the console.
 - `PossiblyUnhandledRejectionHandled` will similarly emit [`rejectionHandled`](https://nodejs.org/api/process.html#process_event_rejectionhandled)
  in Node, or an `rejectionhandled` event in the browser (if supported).
 However, no message will be printed if the event it unhandled.

+It is recommended not to install any custom handlers for TS-Promise, but instead use the more generic mechanisms available in Node and the browser.
+This ensures that rejections from native promises and other promise libraries will all be handled in a consistent manner.

+## Disabling unhandled rejection handling

 It is possible to completely disable this behavior using e.g.: